tendermario/rimworld-mods/README.md

 **HugsLib** - This is needed for many mods, as it provides useful tools for developers or something.

+## Additional Resources:

+I'm currently scouring this list to find out what other things to add here.
+It gives a great overview of some of the best mods, so check it out too if you're reading this: https://www.strategygamer.com/articles/best-rimworld-mods/

 ### 1.0 note:

 If you decide to do 1.0 for some reason, there's a really nice and complete list of mods to use called [Hardcore-SK](https://github.com/skyarkhangel/Hardcore-SK).
 I recommend checking that out, and removing the zombieland mod.